Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Westfield

-Westfield has one of the most complete downtowns in New Jersey — real shopping, real restaurants, a thriving community calendar, and a housing stock that ranges from charming Colonials to stately Victorians.
+Westfield has one of the most complete downtowns in New Jersey.
+Real shopping, real restaurants, a community calendar that fills every weekend, and housing stock that ranges from charming Colonials to stately Victorians.
 Schools are top-tier.
-The trade-off is that Westfield is on the Raritan Valley Line, not the Midtown Direct, so commute times are longer (65-75 minutes).
-But the town itself is so well-rounded that many families accept the trade-off willingly.
+The trade-off is the Raritan Valley transfer at Newark.
+Eight extra minutes each way, every day.
+For a lot of Westfield buyers, the town is so well-rounded that those minutes stop mattering after month two.

 Best for: Families who want the "classic NJ suburban town" experience with excellent schools and a vibrant downtown.
 Sellers in Westfield enjoy deep, consistent demand.